-Sossusvlei is a salt and clay pan surrounded by high red dunes in Namibia.
+Sossusvlei in Namibia is a salt and clay pan surrounded by high red dunes in Namibia.
 It is located in Namib-Naukluft National Park, beside Sesriem Canyon, Namib Sky Balloon Safaris, and Sossusvlei Lodge Hot Air Balloon Flights.
 There are also luxury moto-bikes to ride in the desert, which are recommended for visitors.
 Sossusvlei is mostly famous for its unique red sand and the Dune 7.
 The high dunes are among the most attractive features for travelers, many of whom aim to climb up the sands and enjoy a thrilling slide back down.

 If you’re looking for a list of places to visit in the Sossusvlei, the first one must be the Dune 45.
 This five million-year-old, 170m high star sand dune is orange and one of the most photogenic parts of the park.
 This dune has got its name because it’s 45k away from the main road connecting the Sesriem gate and Sossusvlei.
 It’s fun to try and climb it, but it’s not going to be easy.